 Chamomile tea is a fragrant infusion of fresh or dried chamomile flowers.
 Since early Egyptian times, it is used as a traditional strewing herb.
 It is one of the nine sacred herbs named in the Anglo-Saxon medical texts and prayers, and praised as "plants' physician" for its healing abilities.

 The herb belongs to the Asteraceae (daisy) family of flowering plants, which emit apple-like aroma.
 Flowers handpicked particularly during early morning hours for making herbal tea.

-There are several varieties of chamomile grown naturally in the wild, under temperate climates of Northern Hemisphere.
-However, the two most popular varieties are cultivated for their flowers and other herbal parts are German Chamomile (Matricaria chamomilla) and Roman Chamomile (Chamaemelum nobile).
+There are several varieties of chamomile grown naturally in the wild, under temperate climates of the Northern Hemisphere.
+However, the two most popular varieties cultivated for their flowers and herbal parts are German Chamomile (Matricaria chamomilla), and Roman Chamomile (Chamaemelum nobile).

-German (blue) chamomile is an aromatic annual with branched stems up to 18 inches in height.
-Its stems are hairless, slender and bear small pleasantly fragrant white florets around the prominent orange-yellow disc.
+The German (blue) Chamomile is an aromatic annual with branched stems up to 18 inches in height.
+Its stems are hairless, slender, and bear small pleasantly fragrant white florets around the prominent orange-yellow disc.
 The disc (receptacle) is hollow and becomes conical as the flower matures.

 Roman Chamomile is a vigorous hairy creeping perennial, up to 18 inches, with ferny leaves.
-Its flowers appear similar to the German chamomile but little larger featuring solid receptacle with sweet, fruity, apple-scented florets.
+Its flowers appear similar to the German chamomile but a little larger featuring a solid receptacle with sweet, fruity, apple-scented florets.

 Chamomile is one of the popular flower herbal teas consumed around the world, especially in Europe.
 Ancient Greeks used it to make wreaths and garlands who firmly believed it as a symbol of peace, harmony, and happiness.